jeremiah-shaulov/office_spirit_mysql/README.md

 1. To quote values, surround the parameter with apostrophes, like `'${param}'`.
 If the parameter is a string, characters inside it will be properly escaped (according to noBackslashEscapes argument of `toString()`).
 If the value is a number, quotes around it will be removed.
 If it's a `null`, or an `undefined`, a Javascript function or a Symbol, it will be substituted with `NULL` literal.
 If it's boolean `true` or `false`, it will be substituted with `TRUE` and `FALSE` respectively. `Date` objects will be printed as MySQL dates.
 Typed arrays will be printed like `x'0102...'`.
 2. To quote identifiers (column, table, routine names, etc.) surround the parameter with backticks or double quotes, like `"${param}"`.
 Double quotes will be replaced with backticks.
-3. It's possible to insert safe SQL expressions.
-If the parameter is not surrounded with single or double quotes or backticks, it's considered to be an SQL fragment.
-This fragment will be validated not to contain the following characters (unless quoted): `; @ [ ] { }`, commas except in parentheses, comments, unterminated literals, unbalanced parentheses.
-Identifiers in this SQL fragment will be backtick-quoted, except those that whitelisted.
-By default whitelisted identifiers include: `AND OR NULL IN BETWEEN CASE DISTINCT Count Concat`, and many others.
-Also identifiers that contain digits, dollars or unicode chars will not be quoted.
-They're considered safe, because there're no MySQL keywords that contain such characters.
+3. To insert a safe SQL expression, surround the parameter with parentheses.
+The inserted SQL fragment will be validated not to contain the following characters (unless quoted): `; @ [ ] { }`, commas except in parentheses, comments, unterminated literals, unbalanced parentheses.
+Identifiers in this SQL fragment will be backtick-quoted according to chosen policy.
 Strings in the SQL fragment are always treated as `noBackslashEscapes` (backslash is regular character), so to represent a string with a new line, you need `const expr = "Char_length('Line\n')"`, not `const expr = "Char_length('Line\\n')"`.

 The `sql` template function returns `Sql` object that can be stringified, or converted to bytes.